diegoo237/pdf2odt/README.md

 # 📄 pdf2odt

-Aplicação para envio e conversão de arquivos PDF para outros formatos como DOCX e ODT.
-A aplicação é dividida em duas partes:
+Application for uploading and converting PDF files to other formats such as DOCX and ODT.
+The application is divided into two parts:

-- **Frontend:** Desenvolvido em React
+- **Frontend:** Developed with React
-- **Backend:** API em Node.js com Express
+- **Backend:** API built with Node.js and Express
-- **Ambiente:** Gerenciado com Docker + Docker Compose
+- **Environment:** Managed with Docker + Docker Compose

 ---

-## 🚀 Como usar
+## 🚀 How to Use

-1. Clone o repositório
+1. Clone the repository

-2. Instale as dependências na raiz do projeto
+2. Install the dependencies in the project root
 - cd pdf2odt
 - npm install

-3. Instale as dependências na pasta api
+3. Install the dependencies in the api folder
 - cd api
 - npm install

-4. Suba os containers com Docker
+4. Start the containers with Docker
-- Certifique-se de que você tenha o Docker e o Docker Compose instalados em sua máquina.
+- Make sure you have Docker and Docker Compose installed on your machine.
-- execute "docker compose up --build"
+- Run "docker compose up --build"
-- A aplicacao estara disponivel em http://localhost:5173/
+- The application will be available at http://localhost:5173/